ABr-hub/SimpleRegression/README.md

 # SimpleRegression
-This repo showcases a simple regression problem in PyTorch
+This repository showcases a simple regression problem in PyTorch.

 ---
 ### Regression